Kanan Kay Alliance

 • Tourism cooperatives

-• Organized groups of fishermen
+• Organized groups of fishers

 • Governmental institutions